For the first blog for our new website, I thought, what better way to start than to tell you my story.

 Over the next few years I got to know him pretty well, as I got injured quite a bit, we talked about how bodies worked and how osteopathy works.
 As my interest increased he lent me a book, which was a life changer.
 This was probably the first book that I ever read cover to cover.
 This was exactly what I wanted to do.

 So, off I went up to London to study at the British School of Osteopathy and after 4 years of pretty hard work (and the occasional party!)
 I qualified.
-I came back to Brighton, got a bank loan, set up a small room to practice in, put a sign outside and waited for patients to come flocking to see me so that I could sort out their ailments.
+I came back to Brighton, got a bank loan, set up a small room to practise in, put a sign outside and waited for patients to come flocking to see me so that I could sort out their ailments.

 Unfortunately, I had made a rookie error, I had not realised that very few people had even heard of an osteopath and that the place was neither in a good location or state of repair and within six months I had to move out.
 This wasn’t the glittering start that I had envisaged but then things started to get better.
 I managed to get a job in a large practice and also met a local dentist who let me use a room on a Friday evening and Saturday.
 So, I worked pretty much full time in one practice and moved the dentist chair out the way, and put up my portable table at the weekends.